ethereum-alarm-clock/ethereum-alarm-clock/docs/quickstart.rst

 as the ``callData`` variable so that the scheduled transaction will trigger this function when it is executed.

-When the fallback function is executed, if the contract has a balance (which it does since we sent it 2 ether on deployment) it will route the call into the ``payout()`` function.
+In this example we are locking the sent ether in :class:`DelayedPayment` contract and using scheduling to trigger the fallback function.
+When the fallback function is executed, it will route the call into the ``payout()`` function.
 The ``payout()`` function will check the current block number and check if it is not below the ``lockedUntil`` time or else it reverts the transaction.
 After it checks that the current block number is greater than or equal to the lockedUntil